 Internet was only introduced throughout Cuba in 2015, so the squares are now crowded with people with their heads in their phones.
 The only app available to Cubans on their phones back then was e-mail.
 Now the Internet is more available, another world has opened up to them (despite being monitored and limited).

 A waiter told us that the youth no longer socialise, and many Cubans who make it abroad download what they need before coming home.

 Are you annoyed by the price?
 In a country where the average monthly wage is $25, you can only imagine how much of an expensive indulgence the Internet is.

 Do I Need to Learn Spanish for Cuba?

 Knowing basic Spanish in Cuba is essential for travel.
-At least have a Latin American Spanish phrasebook or a means of translation available such as Google Translate or a language app on your phone that can work offline.
+At least have a Latin American Spanish phrasebook or a means of translation available such as Google Translate or a language phone app that can work offline.

-You can travel around Cuba with no Spanish skills, but your time will be highly frustrating or filled with mime!
+You can travel around Cuba without Spanish skills, but your time will be frustrating or filled with mime!
 English is not as widely spoken in Cuba as you may think, especially when you move outside of established destinations on the tourist route.

 Bring Medication & Essentials – Cuba is Limited on Supplies

 Cuba may have one of the world’s best medical systems in practice, but it doesn’t have the resources.
 What medications exist are limited to locals (and rightly so), and big pharmacies are very rare to find.